Barn Door Gap Fix: How to Soundproof Barn Doors

 Professional assistance when it comes to the installation of barn doors is not a bad option.
 At the very least, it is advisable.

-Use a Board or Sweep at the Bottom
+Use a Board or Draft Stopper at the Bottom

-Where the door is nearly in contact with the ground, you can seal off the space using a board or door sweep.
+Where the door is nearly in contact with the ground, you can seal off the space using a board or door draft stopper.

 It will still be necessary to make the right measurements to attain a finish that will not cause the door not to close or may leave a gap.